recent updates

 · itinerary

 More often than not one is not asked for these.
 However, it is always best to be prepared in case asked to present them.
-I recommend one travels with these documents or have access to them and have someone the artist trusts have access to these along with copies of passport and visa stamp.
+I recommend one travels with these documents or have access to them.
+If traveling as a company, a company member can carry these documents, though each person should at least have their I-797B Approval Notice.
+And, it is always best to have someone the artist trusts (management, petitioner, friend) have access to these documents along with copies of passport and visa stamp.

 2. Be familiar with your intended activities while in the U.S.